kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/nvim-treesitter/README.md

 lua <<EOF
 require'nvim-treesitter.configs'.setup {
-  ensure_installed = "maintained", -- one of "all", "maintained" (parsers with maintainers), or a list of languages highlight = {
+  ensure_installed = "maintained", -- one of "all", "maintained" (parsers with maintainers), or a list of languages ignore_install = { "javascript" }, -- List of parsers to ignore installing highlight = {
     enable = true,              -- false will disable the whole extension disable = { "c", "rust" },  -- list of language that will be disabled